khutchuasopi-ops/Qa-Manual-Testing-Portfolio/01-Ecommerce-Web-Application/Case-Study.md

 ## 1. Project Overview

-This project was created as a practical manual QA testing portfolio project for a confidential e-commerce web application.
+This case study describes a practical manual QA testing project performed on an e-commerce web application.

-The main goal was to practice a structured manual testing process and demonstrate the ability to design test scenarios, write test cases, execute available test cases, identify defects, and document testing results.
+The main purpose of the project was to practice a structured manual testing process, from test design and execution to defect reporting and test result documentation.

-**Testing Role:** Junior Manual QA Tester
+**QA Role:** Junior Manual QA Tester
 **Testing Type:** Manual Testing
-**Application Type:** Web Application
+**Application Type:** E-commerce Web Application

 ---

 ## 2. Testing Objective

+The main objective was to verify important user-facing functionality and identify defects that could negatively affect the user experience.

-The main objectives of the testing activity were to:
+The testing focused on:

-* Verify important user flows.
-* Check expected application behavior.
-* Identify functional and UI issues.
-* Create clear and reproducible test cases.
-* Document defects with steps to reproduce.
-* Compare expected and actual results.
-* Prepare a clear test summary.

----

-## 3. Testing Scope

-The main areas covered in the project were:

 * Login and authentication
 * Product search
-* Product selection
+* Product details
 * Product size selection
-* Product quantity
 * Shopping cart
-* Cart price calculation
+* Product quantity management
 * Checkout
-* Delivery information
-* Payment information
-* Order summary
-* Language and localization
+* Localization
-* Navigation and basic UI checks
+* UI and navigation

 ---

+## 3. Testing Scope

+The project included the creation of:

+* 34 Test Scenarios
+* 40 Detailed Test Cases
+* Functional and negative test coverage
+* UI checks
+* Validation checks
+* Bug Reports
+* Test Execution Report
+* Test Summary Report
+* Testing Checklists

+The main user flows were reviewed from an end-user perspective.

+---

 ## 4. Testing Approach

-The testing process followed a basic manual QA workflow.
+The testing process followed a basic manual QA workflow:

-### Step 1 — Identify Functional Areas

-The application was divided into important functional areas such as Login, Search, Product, Cart, Checkout, and Localization.
+**Test Scenario Design → Test Case Design → Manual Test Execution → Defect Identification → Bug Reporting → Test Summary**

-### Step 2 — Create Test Scenarios
+### Test Scenario Design

-High-level test scenarios were created to describe the functionality that needed to be checked.
+High-level scenarios were created to identify the main areas and user flows that required testing.

-The project contains **34 documented test scenarios**.

-### Step 3 — Create Test Cases
+### Test Case Design

-Detailed test cases were created based on the identified scenarios.
+Detailed test cases were created from the scenarios.

-The project contains **40 documented test cases** representing the historical test execution set.
+The test cases included:

+* Preconditions
+* Test data
+* Test steps
+* Expected results
+* Actual results
+* Execution status
+* Related test scenarios

-### Step 4 — Manual Test Execution
+### Manual Execution

-Available historical execution results were reviewed and documented.
+A subset of the available test cases was executed and the results were documented separately.

-The execution report contains:
+The recorded execution included:

 * 2 Passed
 * 3 Failed
 * 0 Blocked
 * 35 Not Recorded

-Results that were not available were intentionally marked as **NOT RECORDED** instead of being recreated.

-### Step 5 — Defect Reporting

-Issues found during testing were documented as individual bug reports.

-Each report includes:

-* Bug title
-* Severity
-* Priority
-* Description
-* Steps to reproduce
-* Expected result
-* Actual result
-* Related test case
+The 35 test cases marked as **Not Recorded** were not treated as failed tests.

 ---